Iceland’s active volcano creates an incredible sightseeing experience

 The volcanic eruption is magnificent.
 But it can be dangerous if we don’t take precautionary steps.
 To explore nature in Iceland you always need to be prepared and informed before you head out.
 Here are several tips you need to know before you start your adventure.

 - Check the latest update from Safe Travel if you’re planning on visiting the eruption site.
 (Safetravel is the official site for safety information when it comes to traveling to Iceland.)

 - Check the local weather forecast before you plan your trip to the site.

 - The dispersion of volcanic gases can be a hazard if you are not paying full attention.
 Check the volcanic gas dispersion on Icelandic Met Office.
 It’s highly recommended to avoid having the wind blow in your face as you get closer to the eruption site, where it is best to stay upwind when possible.

 - Volcanic gases, some of which are odorless, accumulate on lower grounds like valleys and dells.
 Please stay on the marked trail and stick to higher ground, like ridges and hills.

 - If you have a GPS device, bring it with you.
 Install the safetravel app on your fully charged phone.
+This is available free on charge on itunes and Google Play.
 If you have questions, find the nearest rescue workers for directions.
 Iceland's landscapes can be confusing, so get help when you need it.